 Georgia prison officials investigate apparent inmate suicide

-The agency is investigating, which is standard procedure when an inmate dies in custody.
+Corrections officials are investigating, which is standard procedure when an inmate dies in custody.